Nureddin Pasha: Perfidy in the occupation of Constantinople

 Nureddin Pasha sent civil servants to buy 3,000 used civilian suits.
 He ordered soldiers and officers of infantry battalions and made them pass the British line with those suits at night company by company.
 First party of them was placed in a boots factory in Beykoz.
 Two more battalion were sent to pass the Bosphorus and dispatched to houses, mosques and madrasas around Rumeli Hisarı.
 After the both sides of the Bosphorus were held by a regiment, they surrounded the British garrisons in Haydarpaşa and Kadıköy.
 Nureddin Pasha appointed Cavalry Lieutenant Colonel Nidai Bey as commander of this organization.
 Important places in Constantinople were occupied by these armed infantries with civilian clothes.
 This organization named K.T. (ﮒ ﺕ, Kef Te, abbreviation of Geçit Teşkilâtı means "Passage Organization") that was called Köfte (meatball) by Mehmetçiks, was established by the General Staff and administrated by the First Army.
 K.T. was disbanded on 8 August 1923, after the signing of the Treaty of Lausanne.
-The Turkish military units belonging to the III Corps (Üçüncü Kolordu) under the command of Mirliva Shukri Naili (Gökberk) entered Constantinople on 6 October 1923.
+The Turkish military units belonging to the III Corps (Üçüncü Kolordu) under the command of Mirliva Shukri Naili (Gökberk) and Nureddin Pasha entered Constantinople on 6 October 1923.